SPan-18/stvcGLMstack/README.md

 ***

 >[!IMPORTANT]
-> Quick start: Download and view the file 'run/vignette.html'.
+> **Quick start**: Download and view the file 'run/vignette.html'.
-To run example code, install `spStack` from GitHub and source the file 'run/vignette.Rmd'.
+To run example code,
+1. Clone repository (see below)
+2. Open terminal and go to the directory 'run'
+3. Issue the command 'make'

 ***